waderly/metrictank/docs/dep-installation.md

   * `find /usr/share/python/graphite ! -perm -a+r -exec chmod a+r {} \;`
   * `cd /usr/share/python/graphite`
   * `virtualenv-tools --update-path /usr/share/python/graphite`
+  * `mkdir -p /var/log/graphite`

-The easiest way to run graphite-api + graphite-metrictank when you've installed it from source is to find the appropriate startup script in the `pkg/` directory in the graphite-metrictank repo, the defaults file at `pkg/common/default/graphite-metrictank`, and the `graphite-metrictank.yaml` and `gunicorn_conf.py` config files in `pkg/common/graphite-metrictank`.
+The easiest way to run graphite-api + graphite-metrictank when you've installed it from source is to find the appropriate startup script in the `pkg/` directory in the graphite-metrictank repo, the defaults file at `pkg/common/default/graphite-metrictank`, and the `graphite-metrictank.yaml` and `gunicorn_conf.py` config files in `pkg/common/graphite-metrictank`. **NB:** If you do not use `virtualenv` to install graphite-api and graphite-metrictank, you will need to modify the startup script to point at the system python and the gunicorn you installed (which will probably be at `/usr/local/bin/gunicorn`).